I am entrusted with the gifts of God.

 “This is your chosen self, the one you made as a replacement for reality” (7:1).
 This, folks, is the ego self we have chosen to be.
 It’s how we’ve seen ourselves.
 This is the self we are defending.
 This is the person we have become, and we resist all the evidence and witnesses that prove that this is not us.

-Jesus calls on us to drop the victim act and recognize that “I am not the victim of the world I see” (W-pI.31.Heading), that
+Jesus calls on us to drop the victim act and recognize that “I am not the victim of the world I see” (W-31), that

 I am responsible for what I see.
-I choose the feelings I experience, and I decide upon the goal I would achieve.
-And everything that seems to happen to me, I ask for and receive as I have asked.
+I chose the feelings I experience, and I decided on the goal I would achieve.
+And everything that seems to happen to me I asked for and received as I had asked.
 (T-21.II.2:3-5)

 You see yourself as this tragic figure, but Jesus’ response is: “[Christ] would make you laugh at this perception of yourself” (8:3).